mem48/geocompr/main.md

 > If you live on the cutting edge you risk getting hurt.

-It is therefor worth being aware of the history of the development of spatial data functionality in R.
+It is therefore worth being aware of the history of the development of spatial data functionality in R.
 This not only because the incumbent packages are highly mature: there is a wealth of functions, use-cases and teaching material written using older packages in R's spatial ecosystem, so it's worth being aware of the history preceding the rise of **sf** depicted in Figure \@ref(fig:cranlogs).

+## The history of geocomputing with R

 <!-- We would like to give you the ability to use the **sf**, raster/stars, **tmap**, **leaflet** and **mapview** packages to solve spatial problems.  -->
 <!-- However, spatial analysis in R has a long history. -->